 Section 25 Children Act 1989 – Secure Accommodation Orders

-One lawful way to deprive a child of his liberty is by the use of ‘secure accommodation’ under section 25 of the Children Act 1989 and the Children (Secure Accommodation) Regulations 1991.
-A secure accommodation order involves a deprivation of liberty within Article 5 of the ECHR but it will not be unlawful if it can be justified under one of the exceptions in Article 5(1), which includes ‘the detention of a minor by lawful order for the purpose of educational supervision or his lawful detention for the purpose of bringing him before the competent legal authority’.
+A secure accommodation order involves a deprivation of liberty within Article 5 of the ECHR but it will not be unlawful if it can be justified under one of the exceptions in Article 5(1), which are set out above.

 If the child is detained under section 2 of the Mental Health Act, section 25 doesn’t apply.